The big 3 consulting firms: why McKinsey, BCG, and Bain are the most prestigious

 mckinsey

-McKinsey & Company is a partnership and widely acknowledged as the most prestigious consulting firm.
+McKinsey & Company is a partnership and is widely acknowledged as the most prestigious consulting firm.
 It was founded in 1926 by James O. McKinsey, however, underwent a significant transition through the leadership of Marvin Bower, who established the principles of the McKinsey for which it is known today.

 McKinsey is hired by the world’s leading organization, be it in the public, private, or NGO sector on all matters and functions of business.
-All of its work done with a strong commitment to confidentiality.
+All of its work is done with a strong commitment to confidentiality.

 McKinsey consultants have an obligation to dissent, even from junior levels onwards whenever they feel that something is not right.
 This is only one part of the three-part code of conduct that puts client interests ahead of those of the firm, giving superior service and maintaining the highest ethical standards.